g-gualeni/QtNoid2/QtNoidApp/QtNoidApp.md

 - `QWidget* mainWindowsFromWidget(QWidget *ref)`: returns the main dialog of the current widget.
 It basically scans all parents untill it finds a MainDialog widget.
+You can pass also a `QMainWindow` pointer, since this class inherits QWidget.

 - `QString groupNameFromObjectOrClass(const QObject* ref)`: generates a name for a group of settings using the object name if present, or the class name.
 This is